jrc03c/js-data-science-helpers/readme.md

 ### `getPercentages(x)`

-Returns an array in which each value is an object representing a unique value in `x` with the properties `item`, `count`, and `percentages`.
+Returns an array in which each value is an object representing a unique value in `x` with the properties `value`, `count`, and `percentages`.
 For example:

 ```js
 const { getPercentages } = require("@jrc03c/js-data-science-helpers")